simonewebdesign/lila/README.md

 ### Caveats

-- The mode needs to be passed as a shell argument, e.g. `round-robin` or `least-connections`
+- The mode needs to be passed as a shell argument, e.g. `round-robin` or `least-connections`.
 - The servers have to be provided in the format `hostname:port`, e.g. `example.com:80`.
 The protocol shouldn't be specified.
-- On a HTTP server, lila will respect the Keep-Alive timeout by reusing the same socket, unless the client ends the connection
+- On a HTTP server, lila will respect the Keep-Alive timeout by reusing the same socket, unless the client ends the connection.